Build Cop

 Process

 Two build cops are expected to be on duty Monday through Thursday, holidays excepted.
 At least one build cop should be on duty during normal business hours Eastern Time, approximately 9am to 5pm.
 Developers are encouraged, but not required, to merge pull requests during times when the build cop is on duty.
-Nightly and weekly build failures will be addressed the following weekday morning.
+Nightly build failures will be addressed the following weekday morning.

 When a CI build failure occurs, the build cop will be notified by email.
 Notifications are sent to drake-alerts+jenkins@tri.global and drake-developers+build-cop@kitware.com.
 To receive these notifications, subscribe to the drake-alerts Google Group at TRI or the drake-developers Google Group at Kitware.
 The build cop will triage the failure by identifying the recent commits or other problem that caused the CI build to fail.